-Transparency for access to SMP poles differed widely in the particulars from one country to the other where it was imposed, ranging from publishing a reference offer to establishing a database or online tool with a full set of data on PI, plus providing the access seeker with an automated system for correspondence related to wholesale service requests and answers38, in addition.
+Transparency for access to SMP poles differed widely in the particulars from one country to the other where it was imposed, ranging from publishing a reference offer to establishing a database or online tool with a full set of data on PI, plus providing the access seeker with an automated system for correspondence related to wholesale service requests and answers, in addition.
 The results of BEREC's study (presented in detail in table AII.22) show that 7 NRAs employed a full suite of transparency measures.
 These included a reference offer, an online tool or database providing data on PI (such as maps and occupation information) and an automatic system for processing wholesale service requests (e.g. web-interface).
 Another 5 NRAs utilized a reference offer along with a database or online tool providing information on the PI, but without the automatic system for service requests.
 Finally, 2 NRAs only had the SMP operators implementing a reference offer.

 In terms of non-discrimination, 12 NRAs provided answers related to their performance metrics (table AII.23 in Annex II).
 A majority (11 NRAs) utilized a comprehensive approach that incorporated KPIs, SLAs and SLGs.
 Two NRAs employed a combination of KPIs and SLAs, while one relied solely on KPIs.
 At the same time, as per the information presented in table AII.24 (Annex II), 13 NRAs have outlined their approaches to ensuring equivalent access to their PI for other (alternative) operators.
-Of these, 6 NRAs focused on EoI, while another 6 adopted an EoO approach, with 1 NRA (SPRK) having chosen the option of "others" specifying that they had in place an online tool for placing orders, delivery of services and fault repairs.
-In this way, the conditions for the provision of access services were made available on an equal basis to all the interested parties.
+Of these, 6 NRAs imposed on EoI, while another 6 adopted an EoO approach.
+However, 1 NRA (SPRK) stated that they had in place an online tool for placing orders, delivery of services and fault repairs, which allows for the conditions for the provision of access services being available on an equivalent basis to all the interested parties.

-Price control remedies for the SMP operators' poles were less sophisticated than the ones established for access to ducts and pipes taking due account of the intrinsic characteristics of the PI elements under assessment.
+Price control remedies for the SMP operators' poles were less detailed than the ones established for access to ducts and pipes taking due account of the intrinsic characteristics of the PI elements under assessment.
 BEREC found out that 11 NRAs (85% of the respondents) used cost orientation as the appropriate price control remedy, while only 2 NRAs combined cost orientation with other tests such as the retail-minus or margin squeeze tests or an ERT.
-Additionally, 1 NRA (AKOS) established a price cap of 28.86 EUR per month per km.
 The breakdown of NRAs' answers by relevant price control remedy is shown in table AII.25.
 Additionally, out of the 15 answers received, accounting separation was imposed in 9 cases, while 6 NRAs did not establish such an obligation (table AII.26 of Annex II).

-5.2.3.
+4.2.3.
 Chambers and manholes

-In addition to the remedies applied to ducts and pipes on the one hand, and poles on the other hand, BEREC sought information on chambers and manholes.
-Despite the fact that by and large little is documented about the regulation focused on chambers and manholes when referring to PI regulation, as mentioned in the beginning of the section, these elements have been considered by NRAs of high importance for an efficient access, which is reflected in the data provided.
+In addition to the remedies applied to ducts and pipes on the one hand, and poles on the other hand, BEREC also sought information on chambers and manholes.
+Despite the fact that there is little information on regulated access to chambers and manholes in the context of PI regulation, these elements have been considered by NRAs of high importance for effective access.

-In terms of access services, the SMP operators most frequently provided unblocking and/or repairing of chambers and manholes, as well as feasibility analysis, with 10 countries offering each service related to access.
+In terms of access services, the SMP operators are most frequently obliged to provide unblocking and/or repairing of chambers and manholes, as well as providing feasibility analyses, with 10 countries imposing obligations in relation to these services.
 Cable removal and duct interventions related to the chambers and manholes were available in 8 countries.
 Cable installation was the least common service, offered in only 6 countries.
 Further details are included in table AII.27 of Annex II.